planetfederal/desktop-documentation/docs/source/system_admins/editor_tools/qsettings_editor_tool.rst

 QSettings editor tool
 =====================

-This editor tool allows you to edit QSettings.
+This editor tool allows you to edit `QSettings`.

 The tool's arguments can be listed by running the tool with the ``-h``
 option: